OBSSR Strategic Plan 2017-2021

 A substantial gap remains between the research findings in the behavioral and social sciences and the implementation of this research in practice.
 The OBSSR can play an important role in narrowing this gap by encouraging behavioral intervention research in the context in which these interventions are intended to be delivered.
 To foster adoption of effective behavioral and social interventions, the OBSSR can disseminate research findings, encourage dissemination and implementation research, and partner with other agencies and entities to reduce the barriers to adoption of effective interventions.

 To address the scientific priorities and the broader NIH efforts in the behavioral and social sciences, the OBSSR will rely on four foundational processes.
-View the video
+These foundational processes are central functions consistent with the OBSSR mission that can be marshalled to meet the objectives of the scientific priorities outlined in this strategic plan.

 Communicating behavioral and social sciences research findings